 If you are lucky enough to find something that can help you foot at least part of your bill, you will likely have to give something in return.
 Typically, this is information in the way of data from your testing or procedures.
 This may mean that you have to have more blood work or additional procedures like ultrasounds so the researchers can get the data they need.
 You will also be asked to sign multiple waivers and releases.Scholarships and Drug Companies

-Another way to find some help paying for your medical expenses is to talk to drug companies.
-This can be a big help since the medications that are often required for the most advanced reproductive technologies can be a large portion of the bill.
+Another way to find some help in paying for your medical expenses is to talk to the drug companies.
+Since the medications that are often required for the most advanced reproductive technologies can be a large portion of the bill, this can be a big help.
 Several companies have programs set up to help you cover the costs of these medications.

 Ask your fertility team if they are aware of any such programs.
-If they are, ask about how to get a hold of their contact person, normally a drug representative through a particular company.
+If they are, ask for contact information through their contact person, normally a drug representative through a particular company.
 If your team is not aware of any such programs, have them ask.
 It certainly can't hurt, and it can only stand to benefit you and other patients in their practice.